 It is so much more effective to make a controlled and planned change, rather than being driven by the failure of a key element of something that we rely on.
 It is the difference between “bringing success” as opposed to “dealing with failure”

 What I love about the software that I work with, Valor MSS, is that there is continuous effort to provide the Best Practice in the industry, to create the most excellent operation, starting with design, the material supply chain, through to the end of the production process, creating the best working environment for each contributor to the “production engine”.
 In fact, this goes further with Valor.
-There is also the look forward to future challenges which may bring additional elements to create Best Practice of tomorrow.
+There is also the look forward to future challenges which may bring additional elements to create the Best Practice of tomorrow.
 Being passive, just automating current processes is not something that I could really respect.
-Being active, to invent solutions that form and bring the Best Practice of tomorrow, that is what it is really all about.
+Being active, to invent software products that create solutions that in turn create the Best Practice of tomorrow, that is what it is really all about.